 Laser vision correction or laser eye surgery near you may be one of the top things that come to mind when you feel it is time to consider getting rid of your eyeglasses.

 Do you know at least one person who has had laser eye surgery?
 It is not surprising if you do because the two most common laser vision correction procedures, LASIK and PRK, have been FDA approved for 20 plus years now.

-LASIK in Vaughan – Laser Assisted in Situ Keratomileusis is the most popular treatment procedure used to correct nearsightedness, farsightedness and astigmatism.
+LASIK eye surgery in Vaughan – Laser Assisted in Situ Keratomileusis is the most popular treatment procedure used to correct nearsightedness, farsightedness and astigmatism.

 Generally, how laser eye surgery corrects vision is by reshaping the cornea – the clear dome at the front part of the eye that is responsible for two-thirds of the eye’s total focusing power.